-After Sreesnath, Ankeet Chavan eyes return to cricket requesting BCCI and MCA to reconsider life ban
+After Sreesanth, Ankeet Chavan eyes return to cricket requesting BCCI and MCA to reconsider life ban

-Ankeet Chavan has requested the Board of Control for Cricket in India and the Mumbai Cricket Association to reconsider the life ban imposed on him for his involvement during the 2013 Indian Premier League spot-fixing scandal.
+Ankeet Chavan has requested the Board of Control for Cricket in India and the Mumbai Cricket Association to reconsider the life ban imposed on him for his involvement during the 2013 Indian Premier League spot-fixing scandal and to reduce the sanction to seven years in a letter written to them.

 Mumbai all-rounder Chavan was among three Rajasthan Royals players banned by BCCI disciplinary committee later that year, along with S Sreesanth and Ajit Chandila.